cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 });
 ```

-You can quickly spot the issue... things are becoming messy.
+You can quickly spot the issue... things start getting messy.
 Nested callbacks reduce code readability, and this was just with 2.
-Image when dealing with 5 or 6.
+Image when dealing with more like we will later in this post.

-for the second type of composition, you can also imagine the difficulty.
+For the second type of composition, you can also imagine the difficulty.
 In each result handler, you need to check whether or not the others have completed or failed and react.
 It leads to convoluted code.

 ## Future and CompositeFuture - async coordination made easy

 To reduce the code complexity, Vert.x proposes a class named `Future`.
 A `Future` is an object that encapsulates a result of an action that may, or may not, have occurred yet.
-Unlike regular Java Future, Vert.x `Future` are asynchronous and a `Handler` is called when the `Future` is completed or `failed`.
+Unlike regular Java Future, Vert.x `Future` are non-blocking and a `Handler` is called when the `Future` is completed or `failed`.
 The `Future` class implements `AsyncResult` as it represents a result computed asynchronously.

+__A NOTE ABOUT JAVA FUTURE:__ Regular Java `Future` are blocking.
+Calling `get` blocks the caller thread until the result is received (or a timeout is reached).
+Vert.x `Future`s also have a `get` method returning `null` if the result is not yet received.
+They also expect a handler to be attached to them, calling it when the result is received.

-Creating a `Future` object is straightforward:
+Creating a `Future` object is done using the `Future.future()` factory method:

 ```java
 Future<Integer> future = Future.future();